CopernicaMarketingSoftware/Documentation/SMTPeter/dashboard/bounce-management.md

 ### Forward the bounce message

-You can also choose to let SMTPeter forward the bounce report to a specific email address.
-The bounce message will then be forwarded to this address where your own application can process it further.
+If you choose to set up a forward address, SMTPeter will forward all bounces after they have been processed.
+You can then process the bounces further in your own application.
+Do note that if you send email to a lot of recipients at the same time this could fill up the mail box of this address quite quickly.

 ### Post the bounce message to a callback url

-Another way to process bounces is to post the bounce report to a callback URL.
-This is the best way for your own application to further process the bounce message.
+It is also possible to forward the bounce message to a 'webhook'.
+You can specify the callback url for the webhook in your dashboard.
+SMTPeter will send the bounce report to the callback url as a POST request.
+The bounce message will be sent as a JSON document.